silkodenis/swiftui-navigation-coordinator/README.md

 <details open>
 <summary><b>RootView</b></summary>

-Configure the App to run with RootView.
+Configure the App to start with `RootView` as the initial view.

 ```swift
 import SwiftUI